Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

 First we have the ELF header, with basic information like version, ABI, etc., and the location of the program headers (only relevant for executable files) and the section headers.

+You may want to take a look on [the man page for the ELF format][ELF] to see in more detail what each field in the header means, and also for the parts below.

 ```shell
 $ readelf hello.o -S